-Small public spaces that are currently occupied by grass, concrete or asphalt have the potential to serve as urban gardens or plazas, where local residents can enjoy time outside.
+Small public spaces that are currently occupied by grass, concrete, or asphalt have the potential to serve as urban gardens or plazas, where residents can enjoy time outside.
 These places might include features such as trees, public art, seating, historical information, or functional landscaping that serves as green storm water infrastructure.
 The triangles at Aransas Avenue and Hackberry Street and at Aransas Avenue and Mittman Street are examples of public spaces that could play an enhanced role for the community.
 In each example there may also be some potential to repurpose some extra street area for on street parking, or for extra pedestrian or gardening spaces.

-Improvements at any of these example sites would complement nearby businesses and community uses, support the Eastside Area Plan recommendations to create pedestrian-oriented neighborhood centers, and support small businesses using public space improvements that will draw more potential customers.
-Figure 23 and Figure 24 show potential improvements to the triangle at Aransas Avenue and Mittman Street.
-Figure 16 and Figure 17 show potential improvements to the triangle at Aransas Avenue and Hackberry Street.
+Improvements at these example sites would complement nearby businesses and community uses, support the Eastside Community Area Plan recommendations to create pedestrian-oriented neighborhood centers, and support small businesses using public space improvements that will draw more potential customers.
+The Aransas Avenue and Mittman Street Illustrations show potential improvements to the triangle.
+Similarly, the Focus Area #4 Illustrations show potential improvements to the triangle and Hackberry Street.
 These images are meant to illustrate the potential for implementing similar concepts, tailored to local conditions and neighborhood preferences, in other underutilized public spaces in the Eastside Area.
 The images also illustrate complementary improvements to surrounding streets and properties, such as completed sidewalks and occupied buildings that relate to the public spaces.